 Book chapters and other contributions

 Russell, B. and Wootton, W. in press.
-'Carving the Palmyrene portrait reliefs: preliminary observations from the collection of the Ny Carlsberg Glyptotek', in Production Economy in Roman Greater Syria, ed. by R. Raja and J. Steding (Palmyrenske Studier).
-Copenhagen: Det Kongelige Danske Videnskabernes Selskab.
+'Carving the Palmyrene portrait reliefs: preliminary observations from the collection of the Ny Carlsberg Glyptotek', in Production Economy in Roman Greater Syria: Trade Networks and Production Processes, ed. by R. Raja and J. Steding (Studies in Palmyrene Archaeology and History).
+Turnhout: Brepols.

 Russell, B. in press.
-'Shipments great and small: moving building materials by sea', in Building BIG - Constructing Economies: From Design to Long-Term Impact of Large Scale Building Project (Panel 3.6), Proceedings of the 19th International Congress of Classical Archaeology 3, ed. by J. Pakkanen and A. Brysbaert.
+'Shipments great and small: moving building materials by sea', in Archaeology and Economy in the Ancient World - Proceedings of the 19th International Congress of Classical Archaeology, Cologne/Bonn 2018: Panel 3.6 - Building BIG - Constructing Economies: From Design to Long-Term Impact of Large Scale Building Project, ed. by J. Pakkanen and A. Brysbaert.
 Heidelberg: Propylaeum.